datastructures-js/set/README.md

     <td>
       O(n)
       <br />
-      n = number of elements of current set
+      n = number of elements of the current set
     </td>
   </tr>
 </table>